 NOTE:

-Soul Food in Southern America was forged through Afrisidium, Jim Crow survival and the 60s Black Power movement.
+Soul Food in North (Southern) America was forged through Afrisidium, Jim Crow survival, the great migration and the 1960s Black Power movement.

 Notably during the 20s, British-Jamaican activist, Amy Ashwood-Garvey co-founder of UNIA and Negro World owned the Afro-International Restaurant and Florence Mills Social Parlour & Restaurant in central London.